WilliamSWoodruff/shoot-the-moon/README.md

-moon-me BRS challenge
+Moon-me BRS challenge
+My progress after 2 hours

 Download
-Run bower install
+1) `bower install`
+2) If you haven't yet, `npm install -g polyserve`

-You'll also need to install polyserve moon-me is the 2nd option in the dropdown
+3) moon-me is the 2nd option in the dropdown